Miacidae/Lil-Manster-Public/README.md

-# Lil Manster Public
+# Lil' Manster Public Files
  Public build files for Lil' Manster, the Fire Emblem 5 translation and QoL patch.

-This folder is a more complete version of the Lil' Manster project files, which allows you to translate Fire Emblem Thracia 776 into different languages, or make mods without having to start from scratch.
+This folder is a more complete version of the [**Lil' Manster**](https://forums.serenesforest.net/index.php?/topic/90189-fe5-lil-manster-%E2%80%93-translation-and-quality-of-life-patch-for-thracia-776/#comments) project files, which allows you to translate Fire Emblem Thracia 776 into different languages, or make mods without having to start from scratch.
-While this may not be an FE5 builder, and the game's disassembly is still far from complete, I hope this will provide a useful base for your own creative endeavors.
+While this may not be an "FE5 Builder", and the game's disassembly is still far from complete, I hope this will provide a useful base for your own creative endeavors.

 -----------------
 SETUP
 -----------------

 - A recent version of [**python 3**](https://www.python.org/) must be installed and in your path.